The Leander ISD District Citizen Advisory Committee Application window is now open!

 District-wide Educational Improvement Council (DWEIC)

-The District-wide Educational Improvement Council (DWEIC) is a committee of parents, business and community members, teachers, principals, and other district staff who advise the Board in establishing and reviewing the District’s educational goals and objectives.
+The District-wide Educational Improvement Council (DWEIC) is a committee of parents, business and community members, teachers, principals, and other district staff who serve as an advisory council for the Board in establishing and reviewing the District’s educational goals and objectives.
 DWEIC also reviews major district-wide classroom instructional programs and advises on district-wide staff development.

 LOCAL and LEGAL BQA